-The averages vary from 0.2 percent for Ceat Tyres Ltd. to 7.1 percent for Continental A.G., although Conti's average is skewed due to its sprawling automotive supply divisions.
+The averages vary from 0.7 percent for JK Tyres and Titan International to 7.1 percent for Continental A.G., although Conti's average is skewed due to its sprawling automotive supply divisions.
 Conti's tire business-related R&D spending was 2.6 percent of sales.

 It should be noted that Yokohama Rubber Co.
 Ltd. recently terminated its technology tie-ups with South Korea's Kumho Tire Co.
 Inc., in place since early 2014.

 Yokohama cited the recent change in Kumho Tire's shareholding structure.
 China's Qingdao Doublestar Group acquired a 45-percent ownership stake in Kumho Tire in July in a $600 million-plus deal with Kumho shareholder Korea Development Bank.

 Yokohoma Rubber Co.
 Ltd.'s Alliance Tire unit is considering building a fourth factory to meet rising demand for its products, but management declined to comment on the size of the investment because the firm is still evaluating its product needs and investigating various sites.

 Apollo Tyres laid the ceremonial foundation stone in January for a $280 million passenger tire plant in India's Andhra Pradesh state that the company expects to be on stream by mid-2020 with an annual capacity of 5.5 million tires.